-Whenever you search for a website on the internet, the Domain Name System (DNS) makes sure you don’t end up with the wrong thing.
+Whenever you want to access a website on the internet, the Domain Name System (DNS) makes sure you don’t end up with the wrong thing.

 The DNS keeps a directory that lets it match IP addresses to corresponding domain names stored in its database.
 This database holds tons of updated DNS records and text files associated with handling a domain request.